 One of the most important aspects of any business is the customer experience.
 It stands to reason that a dissatisfied customer will not return or may not purchase in the first place.
 When it comes to the internet world customer satisfaction is translated into user experience.
-Just as a dissatisfied customer will not return to a business a dissatisfied internet browser will not return to a website.
+Just as a dissatisfied customer will not return to a business a dissatisfied internet visitor will not return to a website.
 Since so much hinges on this user experience it has become a very important focal point in marketing.
 User experience is often called UX for short and the plan for making user experience more positive is often called the UX Strategy.

-Because there are so many varied criteria by which a user guages his or her user experience any UX strategy will need to focus several multiple aspects.
+Because there are so many varied criteria by which a user gauges his or her user experience any UX strategy will need to focus several multiple aspects.
 Often these aspects will be assigned different weight by different users depending on each user’s own individual preferences and priorities.
 It is also the case that typically a positive user experience will be one in which the user is satisfied in multiple ways without any single aspect being significantly dissatisfactory.
 When it comes to UX strategy for website design there should generally be a focus on some or all of the following:

 Ease of Navigation – This relates to how easy and intuitive the website is to browse.
 Today’s internet surfer doesn’t typically have a very long attention span and if it takes them too much trouble to find the part of your site that they are looking for there is a good chance that they will simply give up entirely and go somewhere else.
 Thus sites should include a sleek design that doesn’t overwhelm users, but which does provide them will all the main categories easily and clearly visible so that they can quickly browse through and find what they are looking for.